-Exempt Assessed Value - Exemptions have the effect of excluding from the tax rolls a portion of the assessed value, whether the result of new construction (for example, the Industrial and Commercial Incentive Program) or tax relief (Senior Citizen Homeowner Exemption).
+Exempt Assessed Value - Exemptions exclude from the tax rolls a portion of the assessed value, whether the result of new construction (for example, the Industrial and Commercial Incentive Program) or tax relief programs targeted to individuals (Senior Citizen Homeowner Exemption).
 When a program provides an abatement of property taxes, this column is marked "N/A" and the value of the abatement can be found in the column marked "Tax Expenditures."

+Tax Expenditures

-Tax Expenditures - Tax expenditures were determined by applying the appropriate tax rates to the exempt values in each category.
-The City's property tax system establishes separate tax rates for each of the four major classes: class one - primarily one, two and three family homes; class two - all other residential properties; class three - certain property owned by utility corporations; and class four - all other properties, primarily commercial and industrial.
+Exemptions - For exemption programs, expenditures were determined by applying the appropriate tax rates to the exempt values in each category.
 Each exemption category was analyzed to determine the amount of exemption attributable to each of the City's four tax classes.

-Abatements are often based upon factors that are unrelated to assessed values.
+Abatements - Abatement benefits are direct dollar offsets to property tax liability.
+They are often based upon factors that are unrelated to assessed values.
 For example, an abatement granted to a landlord under the SCRIE program is based upon the cumulative amount of rent increases not collected from eligible senior citizen renters living in the apartment building.